The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 My Lord, I am in need of whatever good You send down to me.
 (28:24)

-Even without naming Shuʿayb, the surah brings back a Midianite world where themes of measure, modesty, labour, fair remuneration, and restored trust replay.
-The prophet is no longer in the foreground, but his moral climate persists in the background.
+Even without naming Shuʿayb (peace be upon him), the surah brings back a Midianite world where themes of measure, modesty, labour, fair remuneration, and restored trust replay.
+The prophet is not named; but, read in resonance with the Shuʿaybian passages, his moral climate persists in the background.

-This is not a “repetition” of Shuʿayb.
+This is not a “repetition” of Shuʿayb (peace be upon him).
 It is an afterglow of his world.

 What the Shuʿaybian redistributions reveal